nabeo114/eth-forwarder-sample/README.md

 # Eth Forwarder Sample

-`eth-forwarder-sample` is a sample project demonstrating ERC-2771 (Meta-Transactions).
-This project uses Forwarder and Recipient smart contracts to showcase meta-transactions.
-It is inspired by the [MetaTxDemo project](https://github.com/tnakagawa/metatxdemo/tree/main), which provides additional context and examples for meta-transactions.
+`eth-forwarder-sample` demonstrates ERC-2771 (Meta-Transactions) using Forwarder and Recipient smart contracts.
+It is inspired by the [MetaTxDemo project](https://github.com/tnakagawa/metatxdemo/tree/main), which provides additional examples of meta-transactions.

 ## Overview

-This project serves as a sample for learning the basics of Ethereum meta-transactions.
-It deploys two smart contracts, Forwarder and Recipient, using the ERC-2771 standard.
+This project serves as a sample for learning Ethereum meta-transactions.
+It deploys two smart contracts, Forwarder and Recipient, that conform to the ERC-2771 standard.

 ## Installation